mjm282/CS1653-2016fa-mjm282-mat164-zah15/doc/usage.md

 ## Resetting the Group or File Server

-To reset the Group Server, delete the file `UserList.bin`
+Delete the file `UserList.bin` to reset the Group Server.

-To reset the File Server, delete the `FileList.bin` file and the `shared_files/` directory.
+Delete the `FileList.bin` file and the `shared_files/` directory to reset the Filer Server.

 ## Running the Driver